Dan Hartman: Albums and unreleased work

-Hartman was back on the charts again with the single "I Can Dream About You", which was featured on his album of the same name, as well as the Streets of Fire soundtrack in 1984.
-The tune reached No. 6 on the U.S. charts, and (on re-release in 1985) No. 12 in the UK.
+In 1984, Hartman was back on the charts again with the single "I Can Dream About You", which was featured on his album of the same name, and the Streets of Fire soundtrack.
+The tune reached No. 6 on the U.S. charts, and on re-release in 1985, No. 12 in the UK.
 Hartman was featured as a bartender in one of the two videos that were released for the single, which received heavy rotation on MTV.
-(Note that the single and album version of "I Can Dream About You" is sung by Hartman; within the film Streets of Fire, the song is performed by a fictional vocal group called the Sorels, whose lead singer is played by Stoney Jackson; the actual vocal in the film was performed by Winston Ford).
+Note that the single and album version of "I Can Dream About You" is sung by Hartman.
+Within the film Streets of Fire, the song is performed by a fictional vocal group called the Sorels, whose lead singer is played by Stoney Jackson.
+The actual vocal in the film was performed by Winston Ford.
 In 1985, Hartman scored a third Number 1 single on the Dance Music charts, "We Are the Young".
 The single "Second Nature" also charted during this period.
 He toured with Toto in 1985.

-In 1985 and 1986, Hartman worked on what was planned as his subsequent studio album, White Boy; he wanted the album to have a darker and more mature sound than his previous work.
+In 1985 and 1986, Hartman worked on a studio album, White Boy.
+He wanted the album to have a darker and more mature sound than his previous work.
 The album was completed in 1986, but the record label, MCA, thought it was too dissimilar to Hartman's previous work, especially "I Can Dream About You", and refused to release it.
-White Boy has never been released, though some test pressings of the album were made that are now held by collectors, and some of the songs from the album are available on the internet.
-One song from the album, "Waiting to See You", was used in the 1986 film Ruthless People and its accompanying soundtrack album and was subsequently released as a single.
+White Boy has never been released.
+Some test pressings of the album are now held by collectors, and some of the songs from the album are available on the internet.
+One song from the album, "Waiting to See You", was used in the 1986 film Ruthless People and its accompanying soundtrack album, and was subsequently released as a single.
 "First Impression", another song that was to appear on the unreleased album, was sung by Nancy Martinez on her 1989 album Unpredictable.